-Almost 50 percent of all of the observations in Ruggles' collection concerned populations with less than two percent of the elderly living in joint families.
-We believe this could distort the overall model for joint families simply by including countries for which there will never be any joint families, regardless of how the control variables are changed.
-To minimize these effects, we re-ran this model only for those countries for which the rate of elderly co-residence was at least two percent (the number of observations thus dropped to 59)7.
+Almost 50 percent of all of the observations in Ruggles' collection concerned populations with less than 2 percent of the elderly living in joint families.
+This could distort the overall model for joint families simply by including countries for which there will never be any joint families, regardless of how the control variables are changed.
+To minimize these effects, this model was re-run only for

+Table 4.
+OLS Regressions of Agricultural Employment and Demographic Characteristics on Joint Families those countries for which the rate of elderly coresidence was at least 2 percent (the number of observations thus dropped to 59).